Loretta991/AI-ML-Code-Projects/Regression Files/READMEI_Generative_Facial_Recognition.md

-# Amazon Alexa Review Classification
+# Generative Facial Recognition AI

 ## 📘 Description
 _Add a short description of what the notebook does, what data it uses, and any goals of the analysis._